Decimal degrees

+The [dLL] format can be used within publications to specify points or features of interest and within remote sensing to identify ground truth locations within Digital Earth and complying within the FAIR data principles.
+The format can also be used as a starting point for a traverse or transect.
+With the increase in scientific papers needing to be searched for words, terms, phrases, authors and data, the [dLL] format can be used to link terms to author name (and by ORCID), place-label location and journal or publication.

 Precision

 The radius of the semi-major axis of the Earth at the equator is 6378137.0 m resulting in a circumference of 40075016.7 m.
 The equator is divided into 360 degrees of longitude, so each degree at the equator represents 111319.5 m.
 As one moves away from the equator towards a pole, however, one degree of longitude is multiplied by the cosine of the latitude, decreasing the distance, approaching zero at the pole.
 The number of decimal places required for a particular precision at the equator is:

 A value in decimal degrees to a precision of 4 decimal places is precise to 11.1 m at the equator.
 A value in decimal degrees to 5 decimal places is precise to 1.11 m at the equator.
 Elevation also introduces a small error: at 6378 m elevation, the radius and surface distance is increased by 0.001 or 0.1%.
 Because the earth is not flat, the precision of the longitude part of the coordinates increases the further from the equator you get.
 The precision of the latitude part does not increase so much, more strictly however, a meridian arc length per 1 second depends on the latitude at the point in question.
 The discrepancy of 1 second meridian arc length between equator and pole is about 0.3 m because the earth is an oblate spheroid.